 You consent to us using this information, and providing it to our affiliates, to allow us to provide and facilitate the GIG Services, including to verify the accuracy of any personal information you submit to us and to help prevent fraud, and for marketing purposes.

-We will also send you a card with an embedded unique radio frequency identification (or “RFID”) chip that will serve as a back-up method for you to access Vehicles (“GIG Card”).
-The GIG Card will remain our property at all times, and we may deactivate the GIG Card at any time in our sole discretion.
-You agree to immediately notify us by telephone (see Section II (How to Contact Us)) if your GIG Card is lost, stolen, damaged or not functioning properly.
-Further, you are prohibited from doing any of the following with your GIG Card:
+You can request a card with an embedded unique radio frequency identification (or “RFID”) chip that will serve as a method for you to access Vehicles (“GIG Card”), or enable your transit card to do the same.
+We may deactivate the GIG card at any time in our sole discretion without prior notice to you.
+You agree to immediately notify us by telephone (see Section II (How to Contact Us)) if your GIG card is lost, stolen, damaged or not functioning properly.
+Further, you are prohibited from doing any of the following with your GIG card:

 - reading, copying, or manipulating the RFID chip; or

 - permitting another person to use your GIG card.

 You agree to take all necessary and appropriate steps to prevent unauthorized access to your Account.
 You agree to immediately notify us by telephone or by email (see Section II (How to Contact Us)) if you suspect or experience any unauthorized access of your Account.
 You are solely responsible for your Account, including all associated charges and fees, even if incurred by others with or without your permission or knowledge, to the extent these charges occur before you notify us of such unauthorized access.
 We may require that you update your Account password and/or username from time to time.